 The Department recognizes prior knowledge and experience to promote advanced learning without repetition of nursing education and practice.
 Both nursing and University studies requirements can be completed totally online.
 Courses are designed to promote interactive experiences with a variety of faculty and other online students.

 Upon completion of the program a Bachelor of Science degree is awarded.
-This degree combines liberal arts courses, through the School of University Studies, with current nursing theory and practice.
+This degree combines liberal arts courses, through the University Studies, with current nursing theory and practice.
 Nursing assessment, research, care of the elderly, leadership and management, community health skills and personal/professional development skills are taught.
 The curriculum is based on the core concept of knowledgeable caring which provides opportunities for the nurse to interact with individuals, families, communities and the environment in ways that “facilitate understanding and growth through the human experiences of wellness, illness, healing and dying (BSN Philosophy)

 Please read our RN to BSN Online Web site and become familiar with Southeast Online and the services and information available for online degree students.
 We also recommend that you read our Southeast Online Handbook and try our demonstration course to get the feel for our online classroom structure.